Safe Schools MD1-833-MD-B-SAFE

 Bullying, Harassment, or Intimidation is defined as any unwanted, intentional, repeated behavior by one or more individuals made with the intent to harm, intimidate, or humiliate a targeted person or group.
 It is characterized by a real or perceived imbalance of power or strength that is meant to control or harm the target and can be motivated by the target's actual or perceived personal characteristics or group affiliation.
 The behavior creates conditions that negatively affects the school environment, disrupts student learning, and fosters a climate of fear that can seriously impair the physical and psychological health of students.

 You are not to blame when others mistreat you.
 Don't let the person bullying you convince you that what they are saying is true.
-Don't let them convince you that telling someone about it will make things worse or that they will bully you more, and don't let them convince you there is nothing you can do about it.
-There are people you can turn to for help that not only care, but will have ideas about how to best deal with the situation.
-Bullying is hurtful and it’s natural to feel emotions such as sadness, fear, loneliness, anger, embarrassment, or helplessness as a result of it.
-Try to focus on everything that is great about you because others notice those great things too.
+It’s natural to feel emotions such as sadness, fear, loneliness, anger, embarrassment, or helplessness as a result of it.

-Pause and think before you act.
 The person bullying you wants you to angry.
 Try your best to stay calm and respond firmly with 'STOP' or say 'WHATEVER' either in a serious or humorous manner, and walk away.
 Resist the urge to show your feelings or fight back.
 It takes a lot of courage and confidence to stand up to the person bullying you, yet it can be very effective if it feels safe to do.
-As you walk away, keep your mind occupied (try counting backwards from 100 or take deep breaths to help calm you) until you are out of the situation and somewhere safe.
+As you walk away, keep your mind occupied (try counting backwards from 100) until you are out of the situation and somewhere safe.

 Don't keep bullying a secret and don't lose hope.
-It's ok to ask for help and report it.
-It's not snitching - it's self-protection.
+Ask for help and report it.
 Tell your teacher, counselor, principal, coach, a member of your family, or any adult you trust.
 Ask them to listen and tell them it’s important.
 Be specific about the bullying behavior, where you are when it occurs, and what you need to feel safe.
 There is always help for those who ask.
 When friends and family know about the bullying, they are in a position to support you, keep you safe, and hold those who are bullying accountable.
 Report each and every incident until it stops.
 There is no reason for you to ever put up with bullying.

 Protect your privacy.
 Don't give people you don't know your phone number, IM name, email or pictures of yourself.
 Don't respond to someone bullying online.
 Print or take a screenshot of messages, emails, comments or images that have been posted online to share with a trusted adult as evidence.
 Delete your account or block the person from contacting you.